cupy/cupy/docs/source/compatibility.rst

 API Compatibility Policy
 ========================

-This document expresses the design policy on compatibilities of Chainer APIs.
+This document expresses the design policy on compatibilities of CuPy APIs.
 Development team should obey this policy on deciding to add, extend, and change APIs and their behaviors.

 This document is written for both users and developers.
-Users can decide the level of dependencies on Chainer’s implementations in their codes based on this document.
+Users can decide the level of dependencies on CuPy’s implementations in their codes based on this document.
 Developers should read through this document before creating pull requests that contain changes on the interface.
 Note that this document may contain ambiguities on the level of supported compatibilities.